-Best Podcasts: 13 Podcasts You Need To Listen To Now
+Best Podcasts 2017: The essential shows you need listen to right now

 Imagine if your Dad wrote a dirty book.
 Most people would try to ignore it and pretend it had never happened – but not Jamie Morton.
 Instead, he’s decided to read it to the world in this brand new comedy podcast.

 What is it?
-In 1987, Private Detective Daniel Morgan’s body was found murdered in London, with an axe through his head.
-His case, said to be the most notorious unsolved murder in British history, is picked apart in painstaking details on this inquisitive and addictive series.
+Based on the life and times of Violator Records founder Chris Lighty, Mogul tells the inside story of his rise to the top, during which he helped manage and release record by 50 Cent, Q-Tip, Missy Elliot, Diddy and more – as well as his suicide in 2012.
+Told with cameos from rappers Warren G, Fat Joe and others.
+It’s a profound and often funny journey through hip-hop’s origins and explosion.

-For fans of: Midsomer Murders, The Kray Twins, Serial
+For fans of: Hip-Hop, Empire, The Get Down

 Channel 33

 What is it?
-After moving from the now-defunct Grantland website (RIP), Andy Greenwald, Chris Ryan and Juliet Litman talk pop culture, and break down the finest television and films on show.
-In Game of Thrones season, Greenwald and Ryan host a fantastic recap of the dragon drama, too.
+After moving from the now-defunct Grantland website (RIP), Andy Greenwald, Chris Ryan Juliet Litman and more talk pop culture, breaking down the finest television, films and music on offer.

 For fans of: Game Of Thrones, award shows, fan theories.